2-3 Weeks in Bali Itinerary for All Travellers!

 - A beautiful sunset and bintangs on Kuta beach

 - All you can eat and drink for 110,000 rupiah every night from 5pm – 9pm at Sky Garden Bali

 I highly recommend The Ratna Hotel.
 For 250,000 rupiah you can have a lovely room for two with a huge bed, en suite bathroom and included breakfast.
 The staff are an absolute delight too.
 We enjoyed this place so much that we returned twice!
 (And Kuta’s not generally the kind of place you return to twice…).
 For rates and to book, click here.

 Suggested time – 2-3 days

 Seminyak is known as ‘Kuta’s classier cousin’.
 With various bars, lovely restaurants and beach clubs, it’s where a lot of holidayers first head to.
-It’s a great place to enjoy the beach, accustom yourself to Balinese life and get some yummy food – but it’s not somewhere I’d stay in for too long.
+It’s one of the most popular places in Bali and a great place to enjoy the beach, accustom yourself to Balinese life and get some yummy food – but it’s not somewhere I’d stay in for too long.
 3 days is perfect.

 Things to do in Seminyak include:

 - Surf lessons off the main beach